CeballosGene/rohproc/README.md

 genetic drift by isolation coupled with low Ne (and consequent high FST) are two independent and non-mutually-exclusive phenomena that can increase overall autozygosity (FIT) in a population.
-Here we also note that the term ‘‘endogamy’’ is generally used to describe population isolation, although the term is sometimes used to refer to consanguinity.
+Here we also note that the term ‘’endogamy’’ is generally used to describe population isolation, although the term is sometimes used to refer to consanguinity.